usefulalgorithm/usefulalgorithm/README.md

 - _HUMAN ERROR CLUB_, by HUMAN ERROR CLUB
 - _CRUX_, by Al Wootton
 - _Crack the Skye_, by Mastodon
-- _Never Die_, by Matt Jencik, Midwife
+- _The Maiden_, by The Sound Of Animals Fighting

 </details>